 This was the part Little Chick really enjoyed helping me with.
 I let her turn the crank on the machine and watched the pasta magically appear!

 Papa loved these noodles.
 Grandma – I’m not sure if she didn’t like them (and didn’t want to tell me) or if she filled up on everything else.
 Have I mentioned that Little Chick is three?
-Per usual she refused to try them even though I kept reminding her she helped me make them.
+As usual, she refused to try them even though I kept reminding her she helped me make them.
 The rule we have is that she has to try at least one bite.
-Usually we have this conversation afterwards:
+Usually, we have this conversation afterward:

 LC: “Mmm… dat’s good.”